pktmasseta/pktmasseta.github.io/_brothers/nineteens.md

     nickname: Facebook
     blurb: >
       Ben is a social beast.
 He plows through meeting new people on social media and in real life.
 That's just how he rolls.
 He is loves Chinese food, people, and culture.
 While Ben thinks he has unparalleled physical fitness…yeah he actually is probably the most cut PKT brother.
 However, his newfound addiction to video games and Chinese girls will prove to his downfall.
 Let's just hope he cures cancer before that.
-  - initials: EXA
-    name: Eswar Anandapadmanaban
-    activities: Startlabs, Virtual Reality, Football
-    major: Course 6-2 - Electrical Engineering and Computer Science
-    hometown: Jersey City, NJ
-    quote: I think I need a pencil for the 18.03 test.
-    nickname: Bananapandaman
-    blurb: >
-      Born in India, Eswar's journey to MIT and Phi Kappa Theta is one that epitomizes the American Dream.
-After moving to the United States as a four year old to Jersey City, he had two equally ambitious dreams.
-The first of which was cheering for the Dallas Cowboys, his favorite football team, in a Super Bowl game.
-Unfortunately, no medical technology existed at the time to keep Eswar alive for the next few centuries to achieve his first dream.
-Due to this desperate realization, Eswar began to experiment with medical devices and devised the "ThereNIM," a touchless respiratory non-invasive monitor.
-No longer would Eswar have to worry about monitoring his respiratory health while he watched in agony as his Dallas Cowboys fall short of the Super Bowl once again during the playoffs.
-Eswar later submitted the ThereNIM into various science fairs and competition, such as the Intel Science Talent Search and received countless recognitions.
-      Taking care of his first dream, Eswar moved onto his second dream, ironically, virtual reality.
-After realizing that the Dallas Cowboys doesn't necessarily have to win in reality, Eswar quickly moved to the prospects and opportunities of virtual reality.
-Missing the extremely obvious opportunity of virtual reality with realistic pornography, Eswar decided instead to concentrate on the idea of 360 video-conferencing.
-Founding his company, Virtuo, with other like-minded partners, Eswar is constantly looking for ways to make this VR dream, a reality.
-      As entrepreneur, a tech-lover, VR enthusiast, and football fanatic, Eswar contributes to the Phi Kappa Theta Brotherhood in countless ways.
-His never ending journey to seek for the answers brings a quality of curiosity and inspiration to the house.
-His loyalty and dedication to the brotherhood is undeniable and true.
   - initials: VXF
     name: Vahid Fazel-Rezai
     activities: TechX, ProjX, HMMT, ultimate frisbee, math